Mark 13: The Temple's destruction (13:1–23)

-After his teachings in the previous chapter, all set in the Temple courts, Jesus finishes his teaching in the Temple for the day and leaves.
+After his teachings in the previous chapter, all set in the Temple courts, Jesus finishes his teaching in the Second Temple for the day and leaves.
 On his way out of the Temple an unnamed disciple remarks how extensive the Temple (Herod's Temple) is.
 The buildings might have reached up to 150 feet (45.72 m) in height and they were adorned with gold, silver and other precious items.
 In Mark, the scale of the Temple is emphasised: the phrase "what manner of stones" (in the King James Version) is treated as referring to the size of the stones in the New International Version and the New Revised Standard Version.
 In Luke's gospel, the beauty of the stonework is highlighted.